CoderDojoZH/workshops/lua-love/animation/animation.md

 ### Opening a stack of images

-If you have a Zip file, with an image per frame, you can use the Gimp command `File > Open as layers" to open all the images in one single file.
+If you have a Zip file, with an image per frame, you can use the Gimp command "File > Open as layers" to open all the images in one single file.

 If the layers are in the reverse order, you can use the command "Layer > Stack > Reverse Layer Order" to get the correct order.

+### Making sure all frames have the same width

+When loading a Gif file, you have to make sure that all layers have the same width:

+- Run "Image > Fit canvas to Layers" to make sure that no layer overflows.
+- Then "Image > Canvas size", do not change the size, but select the matching "Scale layers" option.

 ### Creating the sprite sheet

-Once you have all your frames in one file, there is a Gimp script for creating sprite sheets from layers that you can download from [Sprite Sheet](http://registry.gimp.org/node/20943) script:
+Once you have all your frames in one file, there is a Gimp script for creating sprite sheets from layers that you can download from [the Gimp script registry](http://registry.gimp.org):

-- Download the script from the [Sprite Sheet script](http://registry.gimp.org/node/20943) registry.
+- Download the [Sprite Sheet script](http://registry.gimp.org/node/20943) from the registry.
-- Copy to your own Gimp scripts:
+- Copy to your own Gimp scripts directory:
   - On Linux it's ~/.gimp-2.8/scripts/.
-- Run `Filters > Script-Fu > Refresh Scripts` to see the new script.
+- Run `Filters > Script-Fu > Refresh Scripts` to see the update the list of installed script.
-- Open your animated image.
+- Open the animated image.
 - Run `Filters > Sprite-Sheet` and you'll get a new image with the all the frames in a row.
 - Export the image to a wide PNG